-- Personal privacy during care and treatment. - Confidentiality concerning your personal and medical information. - Private and unrestricted visits with any person of your choice, in person and by telephone. - Send and receive mail without interference. - Privacy and confidentiality regarding medical, personal and financial affairs.
+- To personal privacy during care and treatment. - To confidentiality concerning your personal and medical information. - To private and unrestricted visits with any person of your choice, in person and by telephone. - To send and receive mail without interference. - Privacy and confidentiality regarding medical, personal and financial affairs.